akr-38/akr-38/README.md

 - 👋 Hi, I’m Ayush
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN
-- 💞️ I’m looking to collaborate on beginner
+- 💞️ I’m looking to collaborate on beginner projects
 - 📫 How to reach me ayushakr38@gmail.com

 <!---